 This handbook provides a brief overview of available resources for students who need accommodations.
 Students are responsible for reviewing detailed guidance and requirements from the Office of Disability Services (ODS); and for initiating disability-related requests for accommodations with that office.

-If you have additional questions, please contact ODS (at 212-854-2388 or by email at disability@columbia.edu) and the Office of Students Services (accommodations@law.columbia.edu).
+If you have additional questions about the process for requesting accommodations, please contact ODS (by phone at 212-854-2388, by email at disability@columbia.edu, or through their virtual drop-in hours).

 Accommodations